gbdlin/django-admin-sidebar/README.md

-# THIS PROJECT IS NOT MAINTAINED AND NEVER WAS IN A USABLE STATE WITH ANY POINT IN TIME
+# THIS PROJECT IS NOT MAINTAINED AND NEVER WAS IN A USABLE STATE IN ANY POINT IN TIME WITH ANY DJANGO VERSION!!!

 If you need this functionality, please use [django-admin-toolbox](https://github.com/gbdlin/django-admin-sidebar) which aims to bring more than just a sidebar.